VigneshwarreddyG/SFS/README.md

 # SFS
-Hii All,this is first psd homework
+Hii All,this is first sprint code.